dvdoug/BoxPacker/docs/installation.rst

 .. note::

     Still running an older version of PHP?
 No problem!
-BoxPacker v3 is compatible with PHP 7.1 and up and BoxPacker v2 is compatible with PHP 5.4 and up.
+BoxPacker v3 is compatible with PHP 7.1 and up.

-    These older versions are still maintained and use the same core packing algorithm as v4, however lack certain features which are not possible to implement in a backwards-compatible manner.
+    v3 is still maintained and uses the same core packing algorithm as v4, however lack certain features which are not possible to implement in a backwards-compatible manner.

 Versioning